IREG 2025 Conference

 Mr. Nick Davis

-President, Middle East & Africa, Times Higher Education (THE)
+President, Middle East & Africa, THE Times Higher Education (UK)

 Prof. Piotr Stepnowski